Joe Auguste

-Joseph Auguste (born 21 September 1955) is a former Trinidadian footballer who played as a forward in the Football League for Exeter City.
+Joseph Auguste (24 November 1951 – 11 February 2022) is a former Trinidadian footballer who played as a forward in the Football League for Exeter City.

 Career

 Auguste began his career in the youth set-up at Blackpool, before joining Chelmsford City.
-Auguste failed to settle at Chelmsford and dropped out of senior football for three years, before joining Hounslow.
-In 1979, Auguste joined Hayes, where he played 55 times, scoring five times, over the course of two years.
+He joined Hounslow FC in 1979 & then Hayes F.C., where he played 55 times.
 Auguste re-joined Hounslow in 1981, following his departure from Hayes.
 In September 1983, Auguste joined Football League club Exeter City on non-contract terms.
 Auguste made his debut for the club in a 2–0 loss against Bristol Rovers on 17 September 1983, going on to make 10 league appearances for the club.
 In November 1983, Auguste left Exeter, re-joining Hounslow in the process.

+Personal life

+Following his football career, Joe raised 3 children, while working at Broadwater Primary School, Tooting, for 15 years as an Early Years Educator & sports mentor.

+He was a lifelong supporter of Liverpool FC, travelling domestically and abroad for matches.

+Joe also had a great passion for West Indies Cricket, playing himself in vetern leagues until his mid sixties.

+In March 2022, Auguste's former club Chiswick Albion announced Auguste had died peacefully, in Nottingham.
+He leaves behind his beloved children - daughter, Maria '81 (grandchildren - Evelyn '04 & Arran '06) and 2 sons, Paul '84 & Adam '87.